junxit/us-congress-bills-116/bill.md

   - **(1)** assess the severity of risks posed to such marketplace and supply chain;
   - **(2)** review the ability of foreign governments or third parties to exploit the supply chain in a manner that raises risks to the economic and national security of the United States; and
   - **(3)** identify emerging risks and long-term trends in such marketplace and supply chain.
-- **(c)** *Report to congress* Not later than 6 months after the completion of the study required pursuant to subsection (a), the Secretary and the Commission shall submit to the Committee on Energy and Commerce of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate, and make publicly available on their respective websites, a report that contains—
+- **(c)** *Report to congress* Not later than 6 months after the completion of the study required pursuant to subsection (a), the Secretary and the Commission shall submit to the Committee on Energy and Commerce and the Committee on Science, Space, and Technology of the House of Representatives, and the Committee on Commerce, Science, and Transportation of the Senate, and make publicly available on their respective websites, a report that contains—
   - **(1)** the results of the study conducted pursuant to subsection (a) and the survey conducted pursuant to subsection (b); and
   - **(2)** recommendations to—
     - **(A)** grow the United States economy through the secure advancement of quantum computing;